 It is also important to point out that ducklings don’t need a medicated feed.
 I read some interesting viewpoints on the common misconception that medicated chick feed is toxic to ducklings, but I’ve never feed my chicks medicated feed and didn’t see any point in starting with ducks.

 Niacin is a critical vitamin required for the correct development of ducklings.
 In fact, waterfowl have a higher requirement for niacin than chickens.
-A diet defiecint in niacin can lead to leg problems, and deformaties, so you want to make sure your feed contains niacin or you are adding a niacin supplement to their diet.
+A diet deficient in niacin can lead to leg problems, and deformities, so you want to make sure your feed contains niacin or you are adding a niacin supplement to their diet.

 I’ve read that there are feeds specifically created for waterfowl, but I couldn’t find a waterfowl specialized feed locally, so I went with a non-medicated flock raiser from Purina, which labeled for ducks and chickens, and is fortified with the niacin ducklings need.
 If you choose to go with a chick feed for your ducklings, make sure to supplement them with additional niacin.
 A easy way to add niacin to a ducklings diet is by sprinkling in 1 tablespoon of Nurtritional or Brewers Yeast per cup of feed.